 In seeking to find answers to our origins, men throughout the ages have proposed various theories to solve these universal questions.
 Over the past century it would seem that one theory that has gained the most prominence is the evolutionary theory.
 Evolutionists believe that the various diverse forms of life that we find on the earth today all descended from some common ancestor through a process of gradual adaption to environmental conditions.
 They claim that man is descended from apes, and that all apes were in turn descended from some common mammalian ancestor, while the mammals in turn descended from some common ancestor along with the rest of the vertebrates, and that this process continued back through millions of years until in some remote pocket of time the common ancestor of all life first appeared.

 This was supposed to have been accomplished simply by random chemicals mixing together, helped along a little bit by natural laws.

-Among other explanations, there is the concept that states that man was created supernaturally by an infinite, immaterial, all powerful, intelligent Being; that in some unique way man was created in His image, out of the dust of the ground, and that God breathed into man the breath of life, a divine gift, and that man was made a living soul.
+Among other explanations, there is the concept from the Bible that states that man was created supernaturally by an infinite, immaterial, all powerful, intelligent Being; that in some unique way man was created in His image, out of the dust of the ground, and that God breathed into man the breath of life, a divine gift, and that man was made a living soul.

 find vestiges of this tradition preserved within ancient legends from among